aviharos/oee/README.md

 The [Fiware Orion Context Broker](https://github.com/Fiware/tutorials.Getting-Started) can be configured to send notifications to Fiware Cygnus whenever an object changes.
 Cygnus can be configured to log all historical data into a time series database (in our case, PostgreSQL), as you can see [here](https://github.com/FIWARE/tutorials.Historic-Context-Flume).

 The OEE microservice can handle systems matching the manufacturing system [requirements](#requirements).
 The objects stored in the Orion Context Broker must match the data model (see an example configuration in [jsons](jsons)).
-If we configure the manufacturing system according to the way described in [Usage](#usage), we can calculate the OEE and Throughput of each Workstation object, and also upload them as objects to Orion.
+If we configure the manufacturing system according to the way described in [Usage](#usage), we can calculate the OEE and ThroughputPerShift of each Workstation object.

 ## Build

 You can run the component from a docker image.
 You can build it using the [Dockerfile](Dockerfile):

 	docker build -t oee:<version> .

 ## Requirements

 The OEE microservice is designed to be able to handle manufacturing systems that match the criteria of the [Job-shop scheduling](https://en.wikipedia.org/wiki/Job-shop_scheduling) problem.
 The criteria:
 - We are given n Jobs: J_1, J_2, ...
 J_n.
 - We are given m Workstations.